mikebway/poc-gcp-ecomm/README.md

 │
 ├── docs            <-- Additional README documentation, not specific to any service or module.
 │
+├── fulfillment     <-- Source code and Makefile for the fulfilment-service Cloud Run container.
+│
 ├── infrastructure  <-- Contains a Makefile that can setup or teardown Pub/Sub topics etc.
 │
 ├── order           <-- Source code and Makefile for the order-service Cloud Run container.
 │
-├── orderfromcart   <-- Source code for a Pub/Sub subscriber Cloud Function that consumers │                       shopping cart publications from the carttrigger function and records │                       new orders in the order data set.
+├── orderfromcart   <-- Source code for a Pub/Sub subscriber Cloud Function that consumes │                       shopping cart publications from the carttrigger function and records │                       new orders in the order data set.
+│
+├── ordertofulfill  <-- Source code for a Pub/Sub subscriber Cloud Function that consumes │                       order publications from the ordertrigger function and records │                       order item fulfillment tasks in the task data set.
 │
 ├── ordertrigger    <-- Source code and Makefile for the order-trigger Firestore trigger Cloud │                       Function.